tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * `incontrol reload`: after editing the rule files you can use this command to reload it and reapply the new rules
 * `incontrol debug`: dumps debug info about spawning in the log.
 Warning!
 This can produce a lot of output
 * `incontrol show`: show all entities and their names that can be used in spawn.json for mob names
 * `incontrol kill`: kill all entities of a given type.
-Possible types are: 'all', 'hostile', 'passive', or 'entity'.
-It is also possible to give the name of an entity instead of a type (like 'minecraft:enderman').
-There is also an optional extra parameter for a dimension ID
+Possible types are: 'all', 'hostile', 'passive', or 'entity'
 * `incontrol list`: list all current mobs present in the current dimension (and how many there are of each type)
 * `incontrol days`: without parameters it shows the current day.
 You can also change the current day using this command
 * `incontrol phases`: this shows all currently active phases